 The City does not accept payments over the phone.
 For planning, building, and public works permit invoices.
 You may pay remotely by credit or debit card through the ConnectLCF portal.
 Please review the Paying Invoice instruction sheet.
 For all other invoices, you may pay in person or by mail to the address on the invoice.
 The City accepts cash, check or money orders as payment for all invoices.

 Under the Public Records Act, the City has ten (10) calendar days to respond to any request for public documents by indicating whether the records exist and/or making the records available.

 You must complete a Request for Public Records form.
 For more information, please visit the Public Records request on our website or contact the City Clerk’s Office.

 Vehicle decals allow law enforcement to know which contractor has a current City business license.
 If no vehicle decal is displayed, the driver may be cited for failing to comply with the City’s regulations.

-Activities that are conducted, carry on, manage or operate a business whether done by the owner, or by means of an officer, agent, manager, employee, etc. are required to obtain a business license.
+Business activities that are conducted, carried on, managed or operated within the City, whether done by the owner, or by means of an officer, agent, manager, employee, etc. are required to obtain a business license.